 Thermal

 Redox Tech injects superheated water, which flashes into low-quality steam upon entrance to the subsurface.
 Superheated water is one of the most efficient common carriers of heat (i.e., compared to steam and air).
-Redox Tech utilizes steam for two main purposes.
-One purpose is to reduce the viscosity of the free product, either LNAPL or DNAPL so that it can be recovered more efficiently.
-The low-quality steam also helps to displace the less viscous-free product.
+Redox Tech utilizes steam for two main purposes, the first of which is to reduce the viscosity of the free product, either LNAPL or DNAPL , so that it can be recovered more efficiently as it is displaced by low quality steam in the aquifer.

-The second purpose involves heating the subsurface environment to thermally catalyze sodium persulfate.
-A total organic carbon (TOC) test is completed with sodium persulfate at 60o C for the oxidant.
+The second purpose for using steam is to thermally catalyze sodium persulfate.
+A total organic carbon (TOC) test is completed with sodium persulfate at 60° C for the oxidant.
 By thermally activating the persulfate, we can complete an in situ TOC test and destroy a wide range of organic compounds in place.

 It is a common misconception that thermal technologies are extremely expensive.
-For illustrative purposes, the fuel cost to heat one ton of soil by 10oC is provided below.
+For illustrative purposes, the fuel cost to heat one ton of soil by 10°C is provided below.